 THE ORIHUELA COSTA STREET MARKETS are something of a tradition, and a chance to experience some authentic Spanish culture.
 Every town and village has a local market held weekly, so there is at least one to explore every day.

-You’ll find the locals buying regional fresh produce to create meals at home for the forthcoming week, often stopping for a bite to eat and a drink at one of the market’s laid-back cafe-bars.
-They are well worth a visit during your summer holidays, with visitors met by the beautiful colours of the clothes and the fresh smell of the fruit, vegetables and herbs on sale.
+You'll find the locals buying regional fresh produce to create meals at home for the forthcoming week, often stopping for a bite to eat and a drink at one of the market's laid-back cafe-bars.
+They are well worth a visit during your time here, with visitors met by the beautiful colours of the clothes and the fresh smell of the fruit, vegetables and herbs on sale.

 You will find stalls selling Spanish cheese, Chorizo and Iberian hams.
 They are definitely worth a try to discover that authentic Mediterranean flavour in your food.

-Alongside these stalls, others will be selling seasonal herbs and fresh bread, and the aroma will positively entice you in.
+Alongside these stalls, others will be selling seasonal herbs and fresh bread, and the aroma will positively entice you.

 As you wander around the local markets you will hear the bartering between the stallholders and their customers offering a good discount on the advertised price, and it's all part of the experience.

-Orihuela Costa street markets: a weekly part of life on the Costa Blanca
+Orihuela Costa street markets, a weekly part of life

 All Orihuela Costa street markets feature lots of stalls offering the spectrum of Spanish kitchenware, cooking pans and pots, seasonal plants such as herbs and chillies, and freshly cut bouquets of flowers.